Pancreatic Cancer Surgery

-Pancreatic cancer symptoms depend on the site of the tumor within the pancreas and the degree of tumor involvement.
+Pancreatic cancer symptoms depend on the site of the tumour within the pancreas and the degree of tumour involvement.

 In the early stages of pancreatic cancer there are not many noticeable symptoms.
 As the cancer grows, symptoms may include the following:

 - Jaundice or yellowing of the skin and whites of the eyes

 - Pain in the upper or middle abdomen and back.

 - Weight loss for no known reason

 - Loss of appetite.